SAINT NICHOLAS CHURCH & ST. CHAD'S CHAPEL

 The Great Restoration – in spite of the recent restoration the church was pronounced as unsafe and closed in 1883.
 The lead on the roof was replaced.
 The columns were rebuilt with original stone and the 15th century roof was supported on timber scaffolding during this time.
-Five ancient wooded carvings were found, which were being used as brackets for king posts for the main roof beams.
-A stone carving, presumed to be of Saint Andrew, was also found.
 The earth in the interior was found to be completely honeycombed with graves and vaults and this condition called for careful attention from a sanitary point of view.
 The ground was made solid with concrete and this was covered with wooden blocks.
 The floor was lowered by 18 inches.
 The red brick walls of the south and north aisles were rebuilt in sandstone.
 During the demolition of the wall at the east end of the north aisle remnants of an ancient and very picturesque window was discovered.
 Under the sill were two wall tombs and these pointed arches were moved to the centre of the north aisle wall.
-The Salter tomb was moved from the south door to the Lady Chapel (inside there were 2 skulls and other human bones and the bones of a duck).
+The Salter tomb was moved from the south door to the St. Chad's Chapel (inside there were 2 skulls and other human bones and the bones of a duck).
 The west window was exposed and the 14th century window reconstructed.
 The church was reopened in September 1885 with the total cost being £10,646.11.1d.